 But we are also seeing a philosophical change.
 The financial crisis only served to highlight the failings of the old model of capitalism; its obsessive focus on shareholder value may have created wealth, but it also fostered a raft of social and environmental problems.
-There is now a growing recognition that we need a new kind of capitalism: one that recognises the role it can (and should) play in addressing complex challenges like inequality and climate change.
+There is now a growing recognition that we need a new kind of capitalism: one that recognises the role it can (and should) play in addressing complex And to use an example from Bridges' own challenges like inequality and climate change.

 This new mind-set is particularly evident in the attitudes of the millennial generation (usually defined as those born after 1980), who are both public-spirited and also keener than their predecessors to embody their personal values in every aspect of their lives.
-In one study of millennials last year, for instance, 64% said it was a priority for them to make the world a better place, while 88% said they wanted 'work-life integration'.1
+In one study of millennials last year, for instance, 64% said it was a priority for them to make the world a better place, while 88% said they wanted What these examples show is that businesses 'work-life integration'.

-As these young people have become more prominent and more vocal as employees, as managers, as entrepreneurs, as consumers, as voters and as investors, they are inevitably having an effect on the way that business
+As these young people have become more prominent and more vocal as employees, as managers, as entrepreneurs, as consumers, as voters and as investors, they are inevitably having an effect on the way that business functions.